vdesmet93/holo-progressbar-inverse/README.md

 Usage
 -----

 Using the inverse progressbar in your projects is simple.
 Just add the the Library project and use the style "Widget.Holo.ProgressBar.Large.Inverse" or "Widget.Holo.ProgressBar.Small.Inverse" as style for your progressbar.
+Feel free to copy the styles and images into your own project if that fits your needs.

 Note that you shouldn't use @android:style/, but just @style, since the style is defined in the Library project.
 For example:
 	<ProgressBar
         style="@style/Widget.Holo.ProgressBar.Large.Inverse"
         android:layout_width="wrap_content"